 The NaHaiWriMo page on Facebook features a daily prompt to help inspire regular haiku writing.
 This tradition began on the very first day of the first NaHaiWriMo event, on February 1, 2011.
 The community of Facebook writers loved the prompts so much, they asked for them to continue in subsequent months.
 As a result, the prompts happen year-round, and remain a strong source of haiku inspiration for many hundreds of poets, including on Twitter and elsewhere beyond Facebook.
 The NaHaiWriMo tradition has been to have a different guest prompter each month.
 In 2014, we also started having all of the prompts each month begin with letters of the alphabet in order, with words starting with A for all of January 2014, B for February, and so on.
-Following this sequence is optional for prompters, but if we continue to follow this alphabetical sequence, we will finish with the letter Z in February of 2016 (National Haiku Writing Month).
+We finished with Z in February of 2016.
 If you are interested in being a prompter, or have been asked to be a prompter, here are some suggestions for you to consider.

 1. Provide prompts, one new prompt each day, that explore both objective and subjective/conceptual ideas.
 A prompt such as “bowl” will produce very different results from “emptiness.”